 About

-This site hosts the augmented edition of Sharing: Culture and the Economy in the Internet Age, a book by Philippe Aigrain, with the contribution of Suzanne Aigrain, published at Amsterdam University Press on February 1st, 2012 as a paper book and as an open access digital monograph.
-On this site, you can access the source code and datasets used in the book, comment on each of the book chapters, run our economic models for the financing of a sharing-compatible culture with your choice of parameters, and run our diversity of attention analysis software on your own datasets.
+This site hosts the augmented edition of Sharing: Culture and the Economy in the Internet Age, by Philippe Aigrain with contributions by Suzanne Aigrain.
+Amsterdam University Press released it on 1 February 2012 in print and as an open-access digital monograph.
+Beyond the book text, you can read and download the source code and datasets from the research, comment on each chapter, run the economic models for financing a sharing-compatible culture with your own parameters, and apply the diversity-of-attention analysis tools to your own data.

 Publisher and US distributor presentations